Online metric algorithms with untrusted predictions: Limitations of the reoccurrence time predictions

-In previous prediction setups for the caching problem~\citep{LykourisV18,Rohatgi20} the predictions are the time of the next request to each page.
+In this section, we prove Theorem~\ref{thm:limitations}.
+In previous works on caching~\citep{LykourisV18,Rohatgi20,AlexWei20}, the predictions are the time of the next reoccurrence to each page.
 It is natural to try extending this type of predictions to other problems, such as weighted caching.
 In weighted caching each page has a weight/cost that is paid each time the page enters the cache.
 However, it turns out that even with perfect predictions of this type for weighted caching, one cannot improve upon the competitive ratio $\Theta(\log k)$, which can already be attained without predictions~\citep{BansalBN12}.
 Our proof is based on a known lower bound for MTS on a so-called ``superincreasing'' metric \citep{KarloffRR94}.
 Following a presentation of this lower bound by~\cite{Lee18}, we modify the lower bound so that the perfect predictions provide no additional information.

-We call an algorithm for weighted caching \emph{semi-online} if it is online except that it receives in each round, as an additional input, the time of the next request to each page (guaranteed to be without prediction error).
+We call an algorithm for weighted caching \emph{semi-online} if it is online except that it receives in each time step, as an additional input, the reoccurrence time of the currently requested page (guaranteed to be without error).
 We prove the following result:

 \begin{theorem*}[Restated Theorem~\ref{thm:limitations}] Every randomized semi-online algorithm for weighted caching is $\Omega(\log k)$-competitive. \end{theorem*} \begin{proof} Let $\tau>0$ be some large constant.
 Consider an instance of weighted caching with cache size $k$ and $k+1$ pages, denoted by the numbers $0,\dots,k$, and such that the weight of page $i$ is $2\tau^i$.
 It is somewhat easier to think of the following equivalent \emph{evader} problem: Let $S_k$ be the weighted star with leaves $0,1,\dots,k$ and such that leaf $i$ is at distance $\tau^i$ from the root.
 A single evader is located in the metric space.
 Whenever there is a request to page $i$, the evader must be located at some leaf of $S_k$ other than $i$.
 The cost is the distance traveled by the evader.
 Any weighted caching algorithm gives rise to the evader algorithm that keeps its evader at the one leaf that is \emph{not} currently in the algorithm's cache.
 The cost between the two models differs only by an additive constant (depending on $k$ and $\tau$).